PREPARED

 Policy Rethink: Enhanced Planning and Governance for North Sea-Rhine-Mediterranean Corridor

-The PREPARED project builds on the framework of the Trans-European Transport Network, which is a cornerstone of European Union transport policy and a key instrument for strengthening sustainable mobility as well as economic, social, and territorial cohesion.
-In line with the European Green Deal and the Sustainable and Smart Mobility Strategy, the TEN-T Regulation of 2013 has been revised and adopted (June 2024) to support the transition to cleaner, greener, and smarter mobility.
-The updated regulation aligns infrastructure planning with operational needs by integrating rail, road, and waterways, consolidating the core network corridors with rail freight corridors into the ‘European Transport Corridors.’
+In line with the European Green Deal and the Sustainable and Smart Mobility Strategy, the TEN-T Regulation of 2013 was revised and adopted in June 2024 to support the transition to cleaner, greener and smarter mobility.
+The updated regulation aligns infrastructure planning with operational needs by integrating rail, road and waterways, and consolidates the core network corridors with rail freight corridors into the ‘European Transport Corridors’.

 Stakeholders